TimboKZ/Von/README.md

 🖼️🤔 Node.js generator for (static) single page galleries.
 The default template is responsive and supports lazy loading.
 Available as a CommonJS module and as a command line tool.

-Building a single page gallery using a single `von` command:
+Building a single page gallery using just the `von` command:

 ![The concept behind Von.](https://s3-eu-central-1.amazonaws.com/foxypanda-ghost/2017/12/von-concept.png)